meenxkshii/System_health_monitoring/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (You can add a LICENSE file later).
+This project is open-source and available under the [MIT License].